Hematies/PredicMem25/README.md

 A trace header file has to be indicated through the command-line interface for the validation.
 In our work, the header is used for locating the trace files, and we employ a trace format for each hardware module to validate.
 They can be checked in the documentation in src/testbench/README.md.
 In this repository, the directory [traces_gasp/](traces_gasp/) contains the traces that were used for the experimentation shown in [the report](report.pdf).

 Finally, in order to run the validation, either C-simulation or co-simulation are the available options in Vitis HLS.
 The C-simulation can be started simply by clicking `Project` > `Run C simulation`.
 In the case of a co-simulation, the target hardware module of src/top/top.cpp has to be synthesised first, and then the process can start by clicking `Solution` > `Run C/RTL Cosimulation`.
 In both cases, the console arguments that are described in [src/testbench/README.md](src/testbench/README.md) have to be indicated.

+## What framework was this project tested on?

+As discussed in the [report file](report.pdf), development, synthesis and co-simulation were carried out using Vitis HLS 2022.1, using the Ultra96V2 (which uses a Zynq UltraScale+ MPSoC ZU3EG A484) as the target platform.

 ## Authorship and contact.